TracyChacon/Projects-freeCodeCamp.org/05 Relational Database/rdb_project_02_world_cup_database/README.md

 The script can be used to answer a variety of questions about the world cup data set.
 For example, you could use it to find out the most goals scored in a single game, the number of games where the winning team scored more than two goals, or the list of teams that played in the 2014 'Eighth-Final' round.

 To run the script, you will need to have the psql command-line tool installed.
-You can then run the script by saving it as a file and then running the following command from the command line: